lpan18/Mesh-Subdivision-Decimation-OpenGL/README.md

 run ```make
 run ```./subd
 click open button to open a mesh
-Slide through Loop Subivision and Butterfly Subdivision slide bar, you can see different subdivision step results.
-Subdivision 1-4 step is fast.
-Please be mindful that subdivision 5 step is relatively slow. click save button to save a mesh. click quit button to quit the program.
+Slide through Loop Subivision and Butterfly Subdivision slide bar, you can see different subdivision step results. click save button to save a mesh. click quit button to quit the program.